exfinium/isought/_posts/2018-10-28-the-question.md

 ### what
 **choice >> options >> knowledge**
 The foundation of this question is *choice*.
-We choose from rank orderable *options* in lists drawn from our own *knowledge*.
+We choose from rank orderable *options* drawn from our own *knowledge*.

 ### should
 **ought >> good >> truth >> wisdom**